Visiting the Palenque ruins should be high on your list of things to do in Chiapas.

 When you leave, you should exit down the stairs near the bathrooms.
 This will take you past a beautiful waterfall and several more ruins.
 It will bring you out on the road near the museum.
-We didn’t go into the museum because it was an additional 70 Pesos, but if you wanted to learn more about the Mayans in this region, then it’s definitely worth a trip.
+This is a great time to visit the Museum, which is an additional small fee.

 What to Bring to the Palenque Ruins

-Palenque is becoming a popular place to base yourself to explore the surrounding area thanks to its abundance of amenities and it’s new airport.
+Palenque is becoming a popular place to base yourself to explore the surrounding area thanks to its abundance of stunning natural beauty.
 I spent three days here and tried to fill them with as much sightseeing as possible.